1856: The Preaching of Sojourner Truth and the Caning of Charles Sumner

 Your Turn

-How did Black men and women develop our country’s understanding of democracy and how it should be applied?
+How did Black men and women develop our country’s understanding of democracy and its rightful application?

 • U.S. Senate information on the caning.